kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Disabling the feature gate causes:
+Disabling `DRASharingAffinity` causes:
 - API server to strip the `sharingAffinity` field from new or updated ResourceSlices before persisting (writes succeed, field is not stored)
 - Scheduler to ignore existing `sharingAffinity` fields for future placement decisions

+Disabling `DRAStructuredDeviceConfiguration` additionally strips the `Structured` sibling field from `DeviceConfiguration` on new writes, which implicitly disables `sharingAffinity` enforcement (no scheduler-readable parameters reach the scheduler) and disables any other feature consuming the field.

-Existing allocations continue to work.
+Existing allocations continue to work in both cases.
 New allocations may become more permissive, so the driver must continue validating compatibility at prepare time.

 ###### What happens if we reenable the feature if it was previously rolled back?